ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

     5
 ```

-Note: if the control keys do not include the ledger one, signature is going to fail for SUBNET authorization
+Note: if the control keys don't include the ledger one, signature is going to fail for SUBNET authorization
 of chain creation TX, and deploy is going to fail, with the expected message

 ```text